yarikoptic/numfocus.org/content/john_hunter_fellowship_2014.rst

 Application Deadline
 --------------------
-All applications are due April 22, 2014 by 11:59 p.m.
+All applications are due May 15, 2014 by 11:59 p.m.
 Central Standard Time.

 Award Information
 -----------------